How to Handle Autism Meltdowns at Home: ABA Strategies That Work

 Meltdowns affect the entire household.
 Parents often feel stressed, siblings may feel overlooked, and routines can be disrupted.
 ABA therapy provides tools that empower families to respond with confidence.

-Case example: An Alexandria parent shared that after learning ABA strategies, they felt less helpless during meltdowns and more capable of guiding their child through challenges.
+Case example: A parent shared in King George that after learning ABA strategies, they felt less helpless during meltdowns and more capable of guiding their child through challenges.

 Conclusion